Meet our trustees

 Martin, who lives in the AONB on the North Norfolk coast, chairs our Finance and Corporate Services Committee.
 His accountancy career included senior positions in major UK charities including the Refugee Council, Christian Aid, Fairtrade Foundation and Amnesty International UK.

-He also has substantial experience of being a trustee, including nine years as chair of Pesticides Action Network UK, and is currently a trustee of the Overseas Development Institute.
+He also has substantial experience of being a trustee, including nine years as chair of Pesticides Action Network UK, and is currently a trustee of Practical Action.